Mary Beth Nelsen, The Right Resource

 Temporary or permanent

-We’re in uncharted waters.
-The ways that we’ve traditionally worked and done business are getting a dramatic makeover; some of these changes will become a permanent part of the business landscape.
+The ways that we’ve traditionally worked and done business have gotten a dramatic makeover and have become a permanent part of the business landscape.
 Now is a good time to think creatively and long-term.
 You may want to re-think using the dining room table “temporarily”.
 Which leads to the next factor:

 The first go-to is usually the bedroom.
 Not only is it not the only option, it may be the worst option.
 Are there other rooms that could be re-purposed?
 Rooms shouldn’t be defined by their names.
 Do you still have “the kids’ rooms”, even though they’ve moved out?
 How often do you entertain guests in the guest room?
 Is the guest room actually the junk room?